Coherence for Frobenius pseudomonoids and the geometry of linear proofs: Introduction

 \subsection{Acknowledgements}

-The authors are grateful to Samson Abramsky, Iliano Cervesato, Robin Cockett, Nick Gurski, Samuel Mimram, Robert Seely and Sam Staton for useful comments, and to the organizers of FMCS 2016, HDRA 2016 and LINEARITY 2016 for the opportunities to present these results.
-3d graphics have been coded in Ti\textit{k}Z, and 2d graphics have been produced by the proof assistant \textit{Globular}~\cite{globular}.
+The authors are grateful to Samson Abramsky, Iliano Cervesato, Robin Cockett, Nick Gurski, Samuel Mimram, Robert Seely and Sam Staton for useful comments, and to the organizers of FMCS 2016, HDRA 2016 and LINEARITY 2016 for the opportunities to present various aspects these results.
+3\-dimensional graphics have been coded in Ti\textit{k}Z, and 2\-dimensional graphics have been produced by the proof assistant \textit{Globular}~\cite{globular}.
+The second author acknowledges funding from a Royal Society University Research Fellowship.